-Documented - a vessel for which a Certificate of Documentation has been issued under the provisions of 46 CFR 67.
+Documented - a vessel for which a Certificate of Documentation has been issued by the National Vessel Documentation Center under the provisions of 46 CFR 67.
 Commercial vessels 5 net tons and greater must be documented.
 46 CFR 28.50

 Domestic Voyage - the movement of a vessel between places in, or subject to the jurisdiction of, the United States, except movement between a place in a territory or possession of the United States or the Trust Territory of the Pacific Islands; and a place outside that territory, possession, or Trust Territory.
 46 USC 5101